fermmm/group-date-client-rn/README.md

 ## Installation

-1. Make sure you have Node.js installed at least version 12, if you don't have it download from nodejs.org or [using NVM (Node Version Manager)](https://tecadmin.net/install-nodejs-with-nvm/)
+1. Make sure you have Node.js installed at least version 14, to verify run `node -v`.
+If you don't have it download from nodejs.org or better: [using NVM (Node Version Manager)](https://tecadmin.net/install-nodejs-with-nvm/)
 2. Clone the repo, in the repo folder run `npm install`
 3. Duplicate the file `.env.example` and rename it: `.env`.
 In Linux and MacOS you can use this command:
   `cp .env.example .env`.